-The objective of the Gilts and Index-Linked Gilts Portfolio is to hedge a significant proportion of the interest rate risk and inflation risk associated with the true-up premium.
-The allocation to the Sterling Liquidity Fund is designed to provide capital stability with growth in line with money market rates on the Section's residual surplus until which time agreement on the investment of the strategy has been reached between the Trustee and Company.
+The allocation to the Sterling Liquidity Fund is designed to provide capital stability with growth in line with money market rates on the Section's residual assets until which time agreement on the investment of the strategy has been reached between the Trustee and Company.

-8. Performance Benchmarks for Residual Assets
+7. Performance Benchmarks

-The Trustee expects the performance of the Funds that the residual assets are invested in to match the benchmarks as detailed below:
+The Trustee expects the performance of the fund that the residual assets are invested in to match the benchmark as detailed below: